Pilbeam Theatre

-The Pilbeam Theatre is an indoor performance venue in Rockhampton, Queensland.
+The Pilbeam Theatre is an indoor performance venue in Rockhampton, Queensland, Australia.

 History

 The Pilbeam Theatre was officially opened by Australian Governor-General Sir Zelman Cowen on 6 June 1979 and was named after the city's mayor at the time, Rex Pilbeam.

 Located on the corner of Cambridge Street and Victoria Parade in the city directly opposite the Fitzroy River, the theatre was designed by local architect, Neil McKendry.

 The venue has a maximum capacity of just under 1000 people.

 A life-sized sculpture of explorer Charles Archer on his horse Sleipner, designed by Australian artist Arthur Murch, was installed in front of the theatre and unveiled in 1980.

 A special seven-night program was held in the theatre's opening week with the opening night concert broadcast live on ABC Radio along with the ceremonial speeches.
 Anthony Doheny, a Rockhampton-born violinist featured on opening night as a soloist with the Queensland Symphony Orchestra.